alibaba/GraphScope/docs/storage_engine/grin.md

 ### Label
 - GRIN does **NOT** distinguish label on vertices and edges, that means a vertex and an edge may have a same label.
-- However the storage can tell GRIN whether labels are enabled in vertices or edges seperatedly with macros of `WITH_VERTEX_LABEL` and `WITH_EDGE_LABEL` respectively.
+- However the storage can tell GRIN whether labels are enabled in vertices or edges separatedly with macros of `WITH_VERTEX_LABEL` and `WITH_EDGE_LABEL` respectively.

 ### Order
 - GRIN provides sorted vertex list assumptions.